YoWASP/yowasp.github.io/index.md

 To use nextpnr-ice40, install the `yowasp-nextpnr-ice40` package using [pip][] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-ice40`, `yowasp-icepack`, `yowasp-iceunpack`, `yowasp-icebram`, `yowasp-icemulti`, and `yowasp-icepll` executables.

 To use nextpnr-ecp5, install the `yowasp-nextpnr-ecp5` package using [pip][] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-ecp5`, `yowasp-ecppack`, `yowasp-ecpunpack`, `yowasp-ecpbram`, `yowasp-ecpmulti`, and `yowasp-ecppll` executables.

+To use nextpnr-machxo2, install the `yowasp-nextpnr-machxo2` package using [pip][] or add it as a dependency.
+This package contains support for every device, and provides the `yowasp-nextpnr-machxo2`, `yowasp-xo2pack`, `yowasp-xo2unpack`, `yowasp-xo2bram`, `yowasp-xo2multi`, and `yowasp-xo2pll` executables.
+The `yowasp-xo2*` executables are bit-for-bit identical to the `yowasp-ecp*` executables above, but are renamed to avoid a conflict during installation.

 To use nextpnr-nexus, install the `yowasp-nextpnr-nexus` package using [pip] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-nexus` and `yowasp-prjoxide` executables.

 To use nextpnr-gowin, install the `yowasp-nextpnr-gowin` package using [pip] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-gowin` executable.
 It also depends on a compatible version of the `Apicula` package, which provides the `gowin_pack` and `gowin_unpack` executables.